 Hypothetically, the respective Index for the performance period has fallen 15%.
 In this situation, a performance fee is payable on the 5% outperformance of the Index.
-(10% of (\in 0.90- \in 0.85) x weighted average shares) \in 0.005 of performance fee per weighted average share is crystallised increase of the Index over the same period, but does not recover relative under performance from the Calculation Period The scenario assumes no
+(10% of (€0.90-€0.85) x weighted average shares) €0.005 of performance fee per weighted average share is crystallised The Fund's closing NAV is €895 and the NAV per share is €0.895p.
+Example 4: Performance Fee: 10% Scenario: NAV increases during the performance period by a greater amount than the increase of the Index over the same period, but does not recover relative under performance from the Calculation Period The scenario assumes no subscription/redemption activities for the period.

-The Fund's closing NAV is €895 and the NAV per share is €0.895p.

-Scenario: NAV increases during the performance period by a greater amount than the

 Result: Performance fee is not paid during the performance period.

-At the start of a performance period an investor holds 1000 Shares at an opening NAV per share of €1.00, the Initial Price (the Share class NAV is €1000);

-- In the performance period the closing GAV per share increases to €1.05 (so the Fund has risen 5%) - The Share price at the start of the Calculation Period was €1.10, set when Performance Fee was last crystallised on those shares - Hypothetically, the respective Index for the performance period has risen 3%.
+Detail: In this example: At the start of a performance period an investor holds 1000 Shares at an opening NAV per share of €1.00, the Initial Price (the Share class NAV is €1000); In the performance period the closing GAV per share increases to €1.05 (so the Fund has risen 5%) • The Share price at the start of the Calculation Period was €1.10, set when Performance Fee was last crystallised on those shares Hypothetically, the respective Index for the performance period has risen 3%.
 In this situation, a performance fee is not payable because the Shares have not fully recovered the relative underperformance since the start of the Calculation Period.

-The Fund's closing NAV is €1,050 and the NAV per share is €1.05.
+The Fund's closing NAV is \in 1,050 and the NAV per share is \in 1.05.